-During on-site verification, the audit team verified that the audited food business operators were conducting microbiological testing and had identified all relevant criteria as they applied to their businesses.
-Neither food business operator had identified any unsatisfactory results as part of their own testing regimes.
+During on-site verification, the audit team confirmed that the audited food business operators were conducting microbiological testing and had identified all relevant criteria as they applied to their businesses.
+Both food businesses had identified the correct criteria and were conducting testing.